Blogs

 “Now faith is confidence in what we hope for and assurance about what we do not see.”
 [Hebrews 11:1]

 “There is surely a future hope for you, and your hope will not be cut off.”
 Proverbs 23:18.
-Trust in the Lord always.
+Trust in the Lord always for he is our FAITH and HOPE.